w3f/Grants-Program/applications/HE-Chain.md

 - Abstract

-  HE-Chain: The decentralized blockchain platform is built for high-frequency application, customization for NFT blockchain game projects.
-Applications running on top of HE-Chain will never bother about the security, spamming, transaction fee, malicious accounts, and many other bad factors,  they only need to focus on gameplay, game experience.
-HE-Chain supports EVM (Ethereum Virtual Machine) that projects deploy from Ethereum, Binance Smart Chain to HE-Chain with little or no changing.
+  HE-Chain: The decentralized blockchain platform is built for high-frequency applications and customization for NFT blockchain game projects.
+Applications running on top of HE-Chain will never bother about security, spamming, transaction fees, malicious accounts, and many other bad factors.
+They can just focus on gameplay, game experience.
+HE-Chain supports EVM (Ethereum Virtual Machine) that projects deploy from Ethereum, Binance Smart Chain to HE-Chain with little or no change.

-- Thanks to Parity's technologies
+- Thanks to Parity technologies

-  HE-Chain is layer one that builds from Substrate and EVM compatible using [Frontier](https://github.com/paritytech/frontier).
+  HE-Chain is layer one that builds from the Substrate and is EVM compatible using [Frontier](https://github.com/paritytech/frontier).

-- Cryptoviet team motivation
+- Motivating the Cryptoviet team

-  As the current project name [Heroes And Empires](https://heroesempires.com/) running on Binance Smart Chain, mostly due to the scalability and the cost of operating, we build the platform for Heroes And Empires then many other NFT Blockchain Games.
+  As the current project titled [Heroes And Empires](https://heroesempires.com/) is running on Binance Smart Chain, mostly due to the scalability and the cost of operating, we build the platform for Heroes And Empires and many other NFT Blockchain Games.
-  We had the experience of What NFT blockchain games need, Why we have to build HE-Chain, and How to build HE-Chain to solve the problems that current NFT Game face when they run on Ethereum, BSC, even Solana.
+  We have the experience of What NFT blockchain games need, Why we have to build HE-Chain, and How to build HE-Chain to solve the problems that current NFT games face when they run on Ethereum, BSC, or even Solana.

 ### Project Details